 1. Peel the potato and cut it into quarters, then boil until soft.
 Rinse off the extra starch in cold water.
 Mash until smooth in a large mixing bowl and leave to cool completely.

-2. Using a wooden spoon, mix in a few spoonfuls of icing sugar at a time, stirring well to mix.
-Don’t worry: the mix will be runny and rather unappetising at first but eventually, as you add more and more icing sugar, it will thicken up.
+2. Using a wooden spoon, add the vanilla extract (or powder) then a few spoonfuls of icing sugar at a time, stirring well to mix.
+Don’t worry: the mix will be runny and rather unappetising at first but eventually, as you add more and more icing sugar, it will thicken.

 4. Cover two baking trays with baking parchment/greaseproof paper or a Silpat mat.
 Tear small balls of the macaroon fondant and roll into smooth balls the size of a one pound coin (I find it easier washing hands every 10 balls, as it can get rather sticky!)
 Once all the balls are prepared, chill them directly on the trays in the fridge (update: I made mine in the winter when my kitchen was cool – you may need to put yours in the freezer).